DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/focusedRowKey.md

 ---
 The focused row has a key and [index](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/focusedRowIndex.md '{basewidgetpath}/Configuration/#focusedRowIndex') on a page.
 When the [pager](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/pager '{basewidgetpath}/Configuration/pager/') is used for navigation, the focused row's index persists from page to page but corresponds to a different row with a different key on each page.

-In the **DataGrid**, group rows can also be focused.
+In the DataGrid, group rows can also be focused.
 See the [Group Index and Key](/concepts/05%20Widgets/DataGrid/45%20Grouping/20%20API/05%20Group%20Index%20and%20Key.md '/Documentation/Guide/UI_Components/DataGrid/Grouping/#API/Group_Index_and_Key') topic for more information on how group keys are formed.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/FocusedRow/"